kubernetes-sigs/kueue/keps/168-pending-workloads-visibility/README.md

 The snapshot is taken periodically in intervals configured in `QueueVisibility.UpdateInterval`.
 The snapshot also contains an in-memory timestamp of when it was taken.

+When `MaxCount` for both LocalQueues and ClusterQueues is 0, then the feature is disabled, and the snapshot is not computed.

 ### Throttling of status updates